Code-Institute-Submissions/function_band/README.md

 ### Existing Features

-1. Users are able to navigate the site to the additional pages
+* Users are able to navigate the site to the additional pages
-2. A call to action button that links directly to the Get in Touch page
+* A call to action button that links directly to the Get in Touch page
-3. A link to the trustpilot review site, which allows users to read and write reviews of the band
+* A link to the trustpilot review site, which allows users to read and write reviews of the band
-4. Links to the bands social media accounts - users are able to follow and keep up to date with latest news and music from the band
+* Links to the bands social media accounts - users are able to follow and keep up to date with latest news and music from the band
-5. A video of the bands past performance
+* A video of the bands past performance
-6. A call to action link to enourage users to get in touch for pricing information
+* A call to action link to encourage users to get in touch for pricing information
-7. A series of images of the band and past events
+* A series of images of the band and past events
-8. Contact form for users to submit details of themselves and event
+* Contact form for users to submit details of themselves and event
-9. A button allowing users to submit form once completed
+* A button allowing users to submit form once completed

 ### Features Left to Implement

-In the future, I would like to implement the following:
-I would have like to added more details in the About Page on individual band members and photos of each of the members.
-I would have liked to made the About Page more complex in style.
-I would like to have made the site more interactive.
+* Add an about me and photo for each of the band members in a carousel style slideshow of images
+* Implement a fully functional "Send" button once form has been submitted - re-directing to a confirmation page
+* Modify the gallery page so images will load faster with limited lag

 ## Technologies Used